 BENEFICIARY: American Indian Community Housing Organization (AICHO)

-Solar Commons and RREAL are currently raising funds to build a 40kW demonstration project at the University of Minnesota Duluth (UMD) thirty acre organic farm/Land Lab.
+Solar Commons is currently raising funds to build a 40kW demonstration project at the University of Minnesota Duluth (UMD) thirty acre organic farm/Land Lab.
 Using a SC community trust model similar to what our nonprofit is using in Tucson, UMD and a local community development financial institution would be trustees of this unique community trust solar project which will deliver an income stream to its beneficiary, AICHO, which provides housing services for Native Americans suffering from long-term homelessness, transitional housing for domestic abuse, and a domestic violence shelter.
 AICHO will split the income stream between its energy assistance program and a rooftop community garden project for its residents.
 As the host and electricity purchaser, the UMD Land Lab will bring additional benefits to the Solar Commons project.
-UMD Biology professors Julie Etterson and Salli Dymond will plant testings beneath the solar arrays in order to study soil remediation and soil carbon sequestration benefits that might someday be recommended for the large solar farms that are cropping up on southern and central Minnesota's industrial agriculture farmlands where global markets have made it less and less profitable for farmers to make a living growing corn and soybeans.
-A collaboration with engineering faculty may connect battery storage to the solar array.
+UMD Biology professors Julie Etterson and Salli Dymond will plant testings beneath the solar arrays in order to study the potential soil remediation, soil carbon sequestration, and soil hydrology benefits that might someday be recommended for the large solar farms that are cropping up on southern and central Minnesota's industrial agriculture farmlands where global markets have made it less and less profitable for farmers to make a living growing corn and soybeans.
+A collaboration with engineering faculty would connect battery storage to the solar array.
 Engineers would study peak shaving and intermittent electricity production between the solar and the farm's currently standing wind turbine, providing information on landscape-scale renewable energy systems for the Great Lakes region.
-UMD students would work with Solar Commons to create the public art.
+UMD students would work with Solar Commons to create public art for the project.
 This Solar Commons project would demonstrate how universities can fulfill their community engagement missions while at the same time purchasing clean electricity below market cost.